djey47/MMM-LKY-TIC/README.md

 {
   "currencySymbol": "€",
   "debug": false,
+  "pageDurationMs": 10000,
   "teleinfo": { ... }
 }
 ```

 - `currencySymbol`: defines the symbol to be used for money (e.g cost)
 - `debug`: enables (true) or disables (false) additional log messages for development or troubleshooting
+- `pageDurationMs`: duration in milliseconds for every info panel page (0 meaning the summary page will always be displayed); default is 10000 (=10s)
 - `teleinfo`: see below.

 ### Teleinfo section